miguelring/AIEngineRestApiTests/README.md

-# AIChatRestApiTests
+# AIEngineRestApiTests
 =======

-# Welcome to AIChat Tests
+# Welcome to AIEngine Tests

-Here you will find integration tests for AIChat Backend
+Here you will find integration tests for AIEngine Backend

 Steps to build the project:
 1) export CODEARTIFACT_AUTH_TOKEN=$(aws codeartifact get-authorization-token \